Can I Recover Compensation for My Injuries if I Was Partially Responsible for a Crash?

-A police report may list any known witnesses to the crash that one of our McMath Woods P.A. attorneys can contact for a sworn statement.
+A police report may list any known witnesses to the crash that your attorney can contact for a sworn statement.

 Photographic evidence can also help determine fault.
 This can include surveillance or cell phone footage, or even photographs that someone took at the crash scene.

 Both insurance companies and car accident attorneys invest time into evaluating the above-referenced evidence so that they can make their respective at-fault determinations.
 As you might imagine, these parties seldom reach the same conclusions.
 Photos may allow you to recover compensation for your injuries if you were partially responsible for a crash.